google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permissions-subscriptions.md

 explains exactly why you want to send them notifications.

 If the user approves, we need to send a subscription request to the push manager.
 Do this by calling `PushManager.subscribe()` (emphasized in the example below).
 In this example, we're passing it an object with `userVisibleOnly` set to `true` so that all push messages sent to the client appear to the user as a notification.
-We're also  including an
-`applicationServerKey` converted to an integer array.
+In practice, this means that even if a user doesn't have your site visible, a notification is still created.
+We're also including an `applicationServerKey` converted to an integer array.

 <div style="clear:both;"></div>